A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Background

 Figure \ref{fig:algorithm}B illustrates each step of the trade algorithm.
 First, the \textit{starting network} (e.g., Network B from Figure \ref{fig:algorithm}A) is represented as a \textit{neighbor list} that indicates, for each top-node, the bottom-nodes to which it is connected.
 Next, the algorithm \textit{picks two} top-nodes at random from the neighbor list (e.g., nodes Y and Z).
 Then, the two chosen top-nodes \textit{trade} a random number of their unique neighbors.
 A single `trade' can involve swapping none, one, or many neighbors, which makes trade algorithms more efficient than checkerboard swap algorithms that swap only one neighbor in each iteration \citep{ellison2024switching}.
 The outcome of the trade is represented as a \textit{new list}.
 The process can be repeated, performing additional trades among pairs of randomly-selected top-nodes.
 Two variants of the trade algorithm exist that differ only in how efficiently they perform these steps: The `curveball' \citep{strona2014fast} algorithm performs trades in \textit{O(n log n)} time, while the newer `fastball' \citep{godard2022fastball} algorithm performs them slightly more efficiently in \textit{O(n)} time.
 After performing the chosen number of trades, the resulting neighbor list represents an \textit{ending network}.
 In this example, performing one trade transformed the starting network into a new network with the same degree sequences (e.g., Network A from Figure \ref{fig:algorithm}A), or put another way, resulted in sampling Network A from the set of five possible networks.

-Figure \ref{fig:composition} illustrates the composition of a sample of 1000 networks drawn using the fastball trade algorithm, starting from Network B. Performing only one trade is insufficient to obtain a random sample of $\mathcal{B}$ because, as Figure \ref{fig:composition}A shows, it yields a sample in which Network B is over-represented and Network C is under-represented.
+Figure \ref{fig:composition} illustrates the composition of a sample of 1000 networks drawn using the fastball trade algorithm, starting from Network B. Performing only one trade is insufficient to obtain a random sample from $\mathcal{B}$ because, as Figure \ref{fig:composition}A shows, it yields a sample in which Network B is over-represented and Network C is under-represented.
 The statistically significant $\chi^2$ statistic confirms that there is significant variation in the relative frequency of each network in the sample.
 This variation remains even after two (Figure \ref{fig:composition}B) or five (Figure \ref{fig:composition}C) trades have been performed.
 However, after ten trades have been performed (Figure \ref{fig:composition}D), each network occurs roughly the same number of times.
-The uniformity of the sample is confirmed by a non-significant $\chi^2$ statistic, which indicates that the sample is now a random sample from $\mathcal{B}$.
+The uniformity of the sample is confirmed by a non-significant one-sample $\chi^2$ statistic, which indicates that the sample is now a random sample from $\mathcal{B}$.

-\cite{carstens2015proof} proved that trade algorithms will \textit{always} yield a random sample from $\mathcal{B}$, provided a sufficient number of trades are performed.
-However, although trade algorithms are known to yield random samples, the number of trades required to ensure random sampling (i.e., the mixing time) is unknown and ``intractable to compute'' (p.
-5).
+Prior work on trade algorithms has focused on proving that they yield random samples from $\mathcal{B}$ if a sufficient number of trades are performed \citep{carstens2015proof}, or on developing ways to perform those trades more quickly \citep[e.g.,][]{godard2022fastball,carstens2018speeding}.
+However, no prior work has directly investigated how many such trades are required to ensure random sampling (i.e., the mixing time), which is unknown and ``intractable to compute'' \citep[][p.
+5]{carstens2015proof}.
+When \cite{strona2014fast} initially developed the curveball trade algorithm, they provided implementations of their algorithm in R and Python, in which they fixed the number of trades performed at $5T$, where $T$ is the number of top nodes.
+However, they did not provide a rationale for choosing this value, or evidence supporting its adequacy for yielding random samples.
 Therefore, in the next section, I propose a stopping rule to decide when a sufficient number of trades have been performed.